bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM stands for the Document Object Model.
+It is a tree structure with elements being tree nodes.
+It provides an interface for user interaction and webpage manipulation.

 2. What is an event?
+Events are user interactions with the site (click, scroll, keydown, etc).

 3. What is an event listener?
+An event listener is what happens when an event occurs on a specific element which we can do something about.
+We put an event listener on an element and give it a callback.
+When that event is triggered on the element, the callback is run.

 4. Why would we convert a NodeList into an Array?
+ NodeLists are Array-like but do not have all the same methods that Arrays have.
+Converting a NodeList to an Array allows us to use Array methods and properties.

 5. What is a component?
+ Components are reusable pieces of code that can be used to build elements that share functionality and styling.

 ### Git Set up